 Integrity: the quality of being honest, and having strong moral principles.
 It’s an admirable, and favorable, quality of an employee, and a very important factor in the workplace.
-What are examples of integrity in the workplace?
+What are the examples of integrity in the workplace?

 Examples of integrity in the workplace